Approach

 Test

 During the testing phase, I lead the planning of how we will test designs.
-Planning involves explicitly stating the objective of the user research activity and what hypotheses we want to validate.
-You must know how you will evaluate the effectiveness of the design—that is, determining the metric or metrics that tell you whether the design worked and meet users’ expectations.
+Planning involves explicitly stating the objective of the user research activity and the hypotheses we aim to validate.
+It’s essential to know how we will evaluate the effectiveness of the design, determining the metric or metrics that indicate whether the design worked and met users’ expectations.

-Besides planning, I also am experienced with setting up and conducting user research activities, from online card sorting studies to usability testing, and then analyzing and reporting the results.
+In addition to planning, I have experience in setting up and conducting various user research activities, ranging from online card sorting studies to usability testing, and then analyzing and reporting the results.

-I use Respondent for user recruitment or UserZoom for user recruitment, usability testing and benchmarking information architecture research, and surveys during the user research and testing phase.
+For user recruitment, I utilize Respondent or UserZoom, employing the latter for usability testing, benchmarking information architecture research, and surveys during the user research and testing phase.

-There are multiple possible approaches to testing.
-Some of the methods that I have used are shown below.
+There are multiple possible approaches to testing, and below are some of the methods I have employed.

 Card sorting determines how elements of UI should be organized.
 It helps to develop a site hierarchy and navigation that meets your users’ specific needs.